"Blessed be the Lord, who daily bears our burden, The God who is our salvation." (Psalm 68:19)

-God is the Source of All True Comfort
+Father of Mercies and God of All Comfort

-The Apostle Paul joyfully begins the main body of this letter with, "Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort" (2 Corinthians 1:3).
-Let's discuss this opening verse in three parts.
+The Apostle Paul joyfully begins the main body of 2nd Corinthians with, "Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort" (2 Corinthians 1:3).
+Let's discuss this verse in three parts.

-The Father of mercies.
-Our heavenly Father is the originator, the begetter, the source of mercy and compassion (Ref.
-4).
+Our heavenly Father is the originator, the source of mercy and compassion (Ref.
+3).
 As our heavenly Father, it is God's nature to impart mercy and compassion to his children.
 The Greek word for mercies in 2 Corinthians 1:3 is oiktirmos (oyk-tir-mos').
 The short definition is pity, compassion, favor, grace, and mercy (Ref.
-5).
-The long definition is "visceral compassions -- the deep feelings God has for all of us, and powerfully shows and shares in those following Him" (Ref.
-5).
+4).

 "Comfort" is a great theme of 2 Corinthians.
 In the New American Standard Bible, the English words "comfort," "comforts," and "comforted" occur 10 times in 2 Corinthians 1:3-7 alone.

-God Comforts Us in our Affliction that We May Be Able to Comfort Others
+God Comforts Us So We Can Comfort Others

-Who comforts us in all our affliction.
 As the God of all comfort, God comes along side and encourages us -- all believers in Christ -- in our affliction (2 Corinthians 1:4, John 14:16-17).
 The Greek word for affliction is thlipsis (thlip'-sis), which means tribulation, especially internal pressure that causes someone to feel confined (restricted, "without options") (Ref.
-7).
+6).
 Paul and his co-writer, Timothy (2 Corinthians 1:1), openly tell us from their personal life experience that they had felt an ever-continuing comfort flowing from God.

-So that we will be able to comfort those who are in any affliction.
-Paul and Timothy knew that God comforted them not just for their own benefit, but that God's comfort might flow forth to others through them (Ref.
+Paul and Timothy knew that God comforted them not just for their own benefit, but that God's comfort might flow forth through them to others (Ref.
 2).
-In the same way, Paul teaches us in 2 Corinthians 1:4 that as disciples and followers of Jesus, the affliction we experience is part of our "schooling" and training to sympathize with and comfort others (Ref.
-8).
-Our life's experience with affliction coupled with God's power flowing through us helps us not only to sympathize with others but also to speak a word in season to those who are weary (Isaiah 50:4).
-This is the very essence of the work of comforting (Ref.
+In 2 Corinthians 1:4 Paul teaches us that as disciples and followers of Jesus, the affliction we experience is part of our "schooling" and training to sympathize with and comfort others (Ref.
+7).
+Our own life's experience with affliction coupled with God's power flowing through us helps us not only to sympathize with others but also to speak a word in season to those who are weary (Isaiah 50:4).
+This is the very essence of the work of comforting others (Ref.
 2).

-With the comfort with which we ourselves are comforted by God.
 The best comfort that we as Christian believers can provide to others comes from God, not from the world.
-As believers in Jesus Christ, we can communicate uniquely to others the forgiveness, the acceptance, and the hope for eternal life that comes only through faith in Christ (Ref.
+As believers in Jesus Christ, we can communicate uniquely to others the forgiveness, the acceptance, and the hope for eternal life that we have through faith in Christ (Ref.
 1, Ephesians 2:8-9).
-Let us remember Jesus' final words of encouragement to his disciples.
+Recall Jesus' final words of encouragement to his disciples.
 "These things I have spoken to you so that in Me you may have peace.
 In the world you have tribulation, but take courage; I have overcome the world" (John 16:33).

 Apply.
-Pray, and thank God that he is the source of all true comfort.
 Thank God for how he has comforted (come along side, encouraged) you in the afflictions you have experienced.
 Ask God to bring to your mind someone you can comfort (come along side, encourage) in their affliction.
-Think specifically how you can best comfort them, for example, listening to them, offering to pray for or with them, and sharing a verse of scripture that has been meaningful to you in your times of affliction.
-Follow through on God's leading.
+Follow through with them as God leads, for example, listening to them, sharing how God has comforted you, and praying for or with them.

 "When Jesus went ashore, He saw a large crowd, and He felt compassion for them because they were like sheep without a shepherd; and He began to teach them many things."
 (Mark 6:34, underline added)